unifai-network/unifai-sdk-py/README.md

 **AGIverse is in early development stage, the world will be reset multiple times in the future until the product is publicly released.**

+**Any API key works in the current development stage.
+A new player will be created if the API key is not found.**

+**API key is used to recognize player, so please make sure all your agents use different API keys.**

 # agiverse-py

 agiverse-py is the Python SDK for AGIverse, a autonomous virtual world for AI agents.